With the introduction of Libra, Facebook closes the loop. Users will be able find rentals and securely pay rent without leaving the platform.

-When it comes to property for example, there are whole real estate agencies dedicated to selling properties using crypto.
+When it comes to property, for example, there are whole real estate agencies dedicated to selling properties using crypto.
 In the UK the first houses sold for Bitcoin in 2017 and the new owner of two homes claimed he would be renting them out in Bitcoin too!

 However, Cryptos aren’t without their issues, both technical and practical.
 For example, you can’t currently go into a shop and pay using whichever of the cryptocurrencies you have bought into.
-If it’s not changeable in a real world environment then can it really be deemed as a currency?
+If it’s not changeable in a real-world environment then can it really be deemed as a currency?

 The second is the ability to process transactions.
 “On average Bitcoin processes about 7 transactions per second, which makes it pretty slow compared to Ethereum (15) and Ripple (the fastest major cryptocurrency, at 1,500 per second).”
-For reference Visa currently does 24,000 transactions a second with plenty of room for more.
+For reference, Visa currently does 24,000 transactions a second with plenty of room for more.

-At the point of writing this article for example, Bitcoin is up nearly 15% over the last 7 days, however, it’s down 5% in the last 24 hours.
-Compare this with S&P 500 where the fluctuations are in the 5-10% range yearly, and daily not normally more than a change of 1%.
+At the point of writing this article, for example, Bitcoin is up nearly 15% over the last 7 days, however, it’s down 5% in the last 24 hours.
+Compare this with the S&P 500 where the fluctuations are in the 5-10% range yearly, and daily not normally more than a change of 1%.

 These dangers, paired with problematic transaction speeds remove the transactional practicality and scalability of these currencies.

 On Tuesday morning Facebook announced their Project Libra.
-A new type of digital currency designed for their billions of users.
+A new type of digital currency designed for billions of users.
 They have partnered with 27 of the biggest companies to make this as instantly and widely spread and usable as possible.
 To name a few, the likes of UBER, Mastercard, Vodafone, are all on board.
-And of course you’ll be able to use it through any of Facebook’s own assets – Marketplace, Messenger, WhatsApp, and Instagram for example.
-They haven’t yet announced an exact release date, however we should be prepared for launch sometime in 2020.
+And of course, you’ll be able to use it through any of Facebook’s own assets – Marketplace, Messenger, WhatsApp, and Instagram for example.
+They haven’t yet announced an exact release date, however, we should be prepared for launch sometime in 2020.

 The currency will come with its own wallet Calibra which will be operated by Facebook as a separate subsidiary and provide users with an easy way to store and spend Libra.
-The digital wallet will very likely have a streamlined design and integrate with all their major partners – making it easy to view, store and spend.
+The digital wallet will very likely have a streamlined design and integrate with all their major partners – making it easy to view, store, and spend.

 “For many people around the world, even basic financial services are still out of reach: almost half of the adults in the world don’t have an active bank account and those numbers are worse in developing countries and even worse for women.
 The cost of that exclusion is high — approximately 70% of small businesses in developing countries lack access to credit and $25 billion is lost by migrants every year through remittance fees.

 Though theoretically simple to delete their apps and explore the alternatives, it is proven hard for people to escape Facebook’s clutches.
-It would be even more difficult to quit Facebook, if it was not just the app you use to catch up or stalk old friends, but the app you use to pay your rent.
+It would be even more difficult to quit Facebook if it was not just the app you use to catch up or stalk old friends, but the app you use to pay your rent.

 If they manage to pull this off, this incredibly ambitious plan (which some do doubt), they would be offering a valuable service further engaging and hooking in their users and securing their position as a leading tech company for the foreseeable future.
 It could also signal a dramatic change in the way currencies operate globally.